 We Can Help Navigate COVID-19 Requirements

 SCS continues to support clients in meeting the myriad of compliance requirements set forth by both CMS and corresponding state agencies

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, designated aid for state governments to support Covid efforts.
 Additionally, the Rhode Island Executive Office of Health and Human Services created the Covid-19 Long Term Sevices and Supports (LTSS) Resiliency Program.
 These avenues, when accessed effectively with the assistance of SCS advocates, have made funds available to many facilities.

 In the past year, SCS has composed and submitted multiple EOHHS grant applications, resulting in four skilled nursing facilities being awarded $1,000,000 each.
 These funds will be put to use addressing continued Covid concerns and enabling each facility to develop plans expanding their service lines.
 Additionally, one of these grants is being used to create and implement Memory Care Assisted Living within an established nursing facility;

-The state of Massachusetts has initiated reforms under the the Accountability and Supports Package 2.0, aiming to improve standard of care as well as infection control. .
+The state of New England has initiated reforms under the the Accountability and Supports Package 2.0, aiming to improve standard of care as well as infection control. .
 One of these reforms mandates that nursing homes take immediate steps to reduce or eliminate rooms with more than two residents.
 This shift will improve infection control and the quality of life of residents.

 SCS has been closely following the impact of this reform measure on affected facilities. an is able to assist with Determination of Need applications for facilities needing to undergo changes to meet these mandates.

-Looking for Help With Your Long Term Care Facility in Massachusetts?
+Looking for Help With Your Long Term Care Facility in New England?

 Our mission is to help you keep your senior care facility in the New England area running smoothly, whether you need help with compliance, finance, development, or more.
 Give us a call today and we would love to learn more about you and how we can help!